Economy of New Zealand: Housing affordability

 Shamubeel Eaqub, formerly a principal economist at the New Zealand Institute of Economic Research (NZIER), said in 2014 that thirty years prior, an average house in New Zealand cost two or three times the average household income.
 House prices rose dramatically in the first years of the 21st century and by 2007, an average house cost more than six times household income.
 International surveys in 2013 showed that housing was unaffordable in all eight of New Zealand's major markets – "unaffordable" being defined as house prices which are more than three times the median regional income.

 Demand for property has been strongest in Auckland.
 In 2014 the average sales price there went from $619,136 to $696,047, a rise of 12% in that 12-month period alone.
 In 2015, prices rose another 14%.
 This made Auckland New Zealand's least affordable market and one of the most expensive cities in the world with houses costing 8 times the average income.
 Between 2012 and April 2016, the average Auckland home increased in price by just over two-thirds reaching $931,000 – higher than the cost of an average home in Sydney.

 As a result, more people are being priced out of the property market.
-Those on low incomes are hardest hit, affecting many Maori and Pacific Islanders.
+Those on low incomes are hardest hit, affecting many Maori and Pasifika.
 New Zealand's relatively high mortgage-rates are exacerbating the problem making it difficult for young people with steady jobs to buy their first home.
 According to a 2012 submission made to the Housing Affordability Inquiry, escalating house prices are also impacting on many middle income groups, especially those with large families.
 Mortgage adviser Bruce Patten said the trend was "disturbing" and added to the gap between the "haves and have-nots".

 Property-analysis company CoreLogic said that 45% of house purchases in New Zealand are now made by investors who already own a home, while another 28% are made by people moving from one property to another.
 Approximately 8% of purchases go to overseas-based cash buyers – primarily Australians, Chinese, and British – although most economists believe that foreign investment is currently too small to have a significant effect on property prices.

 Whether purchases are made by New Zealanders or by foreigners, it is generally those who are already well off who are buying the bulk of properties on the market.
 This has had a dramatic effect on home-ownership rates by Kiwis, now at its lowest level since 1951.
 Even as recently as 1991, 76% of New Zealand homes were occupied by their owners.
 By 2013, this had reduced to 63%, indicating that more and more people are having to rent.
-Raewyn Cox, chief executive of the Federation of Family Budgeting, says: "High prices and high interest rates (have) sentenced a rising number of New Zealanders to be lifetime tenants" where they are "stuck in expensive rental situations, heading towards retirement."
+Raewyn Cox, chief executive of the Federation of Family Budgeting, says: "High prices and high interest rates (have) sentenced a rising number of New Zealanders to be lifetime tenants" where they are "stuck in expensive rental situations, heading towards retirement".